 Oak House, Burgess Hill, West Sussex

 Oak House offers planned or emergency placements with a maximum stay of 18 months for all placements for up to 14 people.
 The service is suitable for people with mental health needs who are 18 or older.
-This includes people with complex needs, with forensic histories, who use substances and who are homeless or threatened with homelessness.
+This includes people with complex needs; with forensic histories, who suffer from Korsakoff Syndrome, who use substances and who are homeless or threatened with homelessness.

 The service can support people to move on from residential care or hospital into more independent living situations and ideally to living independently in the community.
 The staff team is skilled and experienced in successfully enabling people to move on to lower support services.